 Congratulations on landing your dream summer internship.
 You are already well aware that a summer internship can help you garner valuable work experience and make an impression on those who may want to hire you full-time after graduation.
-Here are ten summer internship etiquette tips to assist you in making the most of your time:
+Here are ten etiquette tips for a successful internship this summer:

 1. Be prepared to arrive on time and stay late.
 If there is a project that